venkataravuri/nexthink-assignment/README.md

 ### 🚞 Functional Requirements

-Only architecure significant system use cases and features are analyzed,

-The solution has belwo feature for IT Help Desk and Ops. teams,
+Only architecure significant system use cases and features were analyzed.
+The solution has below critical features for IT Help Desk and Ops. teams,

 **Digital Employee Experience Features**:
 - Track a rich set of metrics like device health, OS, app performance, users, and network.
 Proactively identify issues, troubleshoot and remediate with automation.